aedobbyn/year-of-the-donald/donald_abridged.md

 ## college           26.35 27.46                41.75           161.50
 ## inc_percap        -6.20 45.93                41.98           170.10
 ```
 Percent black seems to be particularly important.
+(The importance of sex is probably understated here because this is at the county level and not the individual level.
+Most counties are split about 50-50 male-female but they differ much more in percent of their population that is a minority.)

 <br><br>

 #### K Nearest Neighbors

+Prepare and the data for the model:

 * Make a new dataframe with only the columns we want to keep
 * Normalize the predictor variables